piiadov/quality_control_room/README.md

 ![Quality Control Room Interface](doc/images/quality-screen.png) *Example analysis results in test mode showing the hybrid ML + statistical approach in action*

+(some features in the dashboard are under construction)

 ## Overview

 Quality Control Room provides a hybrid approach to quality control in manufacturing and production environments, combining classical statistical methods with modern machine learning techniques.
 This toolset is designed to help industrial engineers, quality assurance professionals, and production managers maintain and improve product quality through data-driven insights.